Load-in & load-out

 During the project, Mammoet lifted hundreds of components using cranes, telehandlers, and chain blocks.
 The site moves were also performed using 16 axle lines of SPMT in a configuration of 4 files 8.

 One of the most critical scopes of the project involved the roll-up and jack-up of a jacket, weighing 954t.
 Prior to the roll-up operation, four jacking towers were set up with the first layer of bracing, which saved several days of set-up/installation time.
 The roll-up was carried out using Mammoet’s AK912 and the LR 1600-2 cranes.

 The jack-up operation took place one day after the roll-up and utilized Mammoet’s Mega Jack 800 jacking system.
 This is the first time the Mega Jack 800 has been used in the UK.

 To perform the jack-up, suction buckets were positioned under each of the jacket legs and SPMT trailers were used to maneuver them into place.
 The Mega Jack 800 held the jacket in place whilst the suction buckets were welded to the jacket by the customer's operatives.

-The success of the project depended upon the high-level engineering and design works carried out by SLP and Mammoet and close collaborative working with STDL to get the jacket ready for planned sail away on schedule.
+The success of the project depended upon the high-level engineering and design works carried out by SLP and Mammoet and close collaborative work with STDL to get the jacket ready for the planned sail away on schedule.